 You may not like to use grass for the driveway because most of us have a driveway to keep our cars off the lawn.
 But grass paving your driveway is a little different than preparing the grass bed for lawns.
 There are several layers of grass when you pave a driveway rather than a single layer, as in the case of lawns.
 First, you put a layer of sand; then, you put a plastic mesh with holes filled with sandy loam over the first layer.
 The grass grows through the mesh.
 The mesh is there to protect the roots of the grass and support the car as well.
 The holes in the second layer allow water to pass through, and sand filters any contaminants.
 The grass layer also checks the runoff.

 Porous or permeable concrete is a good choice for a more traditional looking driveway.
 Such concrete is environment-friendly and helps in avoiding a runoff.
 The porous concrete is different from traditional concrete in the way that it has less or no sand.
 The crushed stones are held together by just enough cement that leaves holes, and that allows water to pass through.
 On the outset, you cannot tell the difference between permeable and traditional concrete block.
 The result is you have a traditional looking driveway that is environment-friendly and most likely to meet all regulations in your area regarding the construction and appearance of the driveway.
+This is becoming one of the most popular types of driveways as it can do away with the need for drainage channels and soakaways.

 If you think you want a traditional looking driveway that is environment-friendly, then consider using permeable concrete pavers rather than solid surface.
 The traditional pavers have no permeability that prevents drainage, but these pavers allow water to pass through the gaps.
 When using permeable pavers for driveways, you will have to lay a foundation layer of a material like crushed stones.
 For a more natural look, you can allow grass to grow between the pavers or leave them plain for a more tiled look.
 Grass is much more preferable as it will keep the gaps between the pavers free from debris.
 But if you plan not to use grass, then you have to clean the gaps every year to avoid clogging.
 Bricks are a suitable alternative than pavers for such applications.